mhogomchungu/media-downloader/README.md

 2. The GUI offers a configurable list of preset options that can be used to download media if they are provided in multiple formats.

-3. The GUI offers the ability to do an unlimited number of parallel downloads.
-Be careful with this ability because doing too many parallel downloads may cause the host to ban you.
+3. The GUI offers the ability to do an unlimited number of concurrent downloads.
+Be careful with this ability because doing too many concurrent downloads may cause the host to ban you.

 4. The GUI offers the ability to do batch downloads by entering individual links in the UI or telling the app to read them from a local file.